PlayerData/DetoxFirebaseRepro/README.md

-Demonstrates an issue with Detox hanging when using `refreshing` on `SectionList`.
+Demonstrates an issue with Detox and RNFirebase.

-Although a `SectionList` has been used here, I believe this also affects `ScrollView`s and `FlatList`s with a `refreshControl`.
+You will need to setup a Firebase project, add an iOS app, and add `GoogleService-Info.plist` to `ios/GoogleService-Info.plist`.

+Then:

 ```sh
 yarn install